In the lead by a length, is Yo Coltrane!!!!!! And ……First! By a length and a half!!!!!! Yo Coltrane, wins!!!!!!”

 Years of this life had accustomed the sweet-eyed 16.3 hand-high thoroughbred gelding to the isolation and lack of turnout outdoors.
 Added to that there was the hard, often thoughtless, unkind handling.
 He accommodated while shutting parts of himself down.
 Then he would travel to that otherworldly place horses are able to access when this human world of ours impinges too stringently on their being-ness.

 “Boss, he’s just slowing down.
 I can’t get the times on him we used to get.
 I think it may be time to retire this guy.
-Two hundred races…what a horse!”
+51 Starts and 6 Firsts…what a horse!”

 With that, shortly thereafter, Coltrane was dropped off in a pasture that had a trough for water, grass and a tired, old mare for company.
 “In retirement”, they said.